 Polite and clear communication with restaurant staff generally leads to helpful responses.

-Several local tour operators offer Bosnian cooking classes where participants learn to prepare traditional dishes like burek or dolma.
+Various local tour operators offer Bosnian cooking classes where participants learn to prepare traditional dishes like burek or dolma.

-Some NGOs and local tour agencies offer tours that involve interacting with local communities or learning about wartime experiences directly from local residents.
+Some NGOs and local tour agencies offer guided tours that involve interacting with local communities or learning about wartime experiences directly from local residents.

 Participate in a cooking class to learn traditional recipes firsthand, tasting your own creations.